aws-samples/ecs-deep-learning-workshop/README.md

 As you should be able to tell, logging into a machine, then dropping into a shell onto a container isn't the best process to do all of this, and it's very manual.
 For the prediction section, we will show you a more interactive method of running commands.

 #### Prediction:
 Since training a model can be resource intensive and a lengthy process, you will run through an example that uses a pre-trained model built from the full [ImageNet](http://image-net.org/) dataset, which is a collection of over 10 million images with thousands of classes for those images.
-This example is built with a Juypter notebook, so you can interactively walk through the example.
+This example is presented as a Juypter notebook, so you can interactively walk through the example.

+If you're new to Jupyter, it is essentially a web application that allows you to interactively step through blocks of written code.
+The code can be edited by the user as needed or desired, and there is a play button that lets you step through the cells.
+Cells that do not code have no effect, so you can hit play to pass through the cell.

 1\.
 Open a web browser and visit this URL to access the Jupyter notebook for the demo; the password is what you configured when you built the image in lab 2.
 http://***EC2_PUBLIC_DNS_NAME***/notebooks/mxnet-notebooks/python/tutorials/predict_imagenet.ipynb